TanishkaSingh100/Music-Genre-Classifier/README.md

  # Deployment

-   - Deployed on Streamlit Cloud
+   - Deployed on Hugging Face

    - Works with both .wav and .mp3 formats